netanelreese/Disgotchi-for-hacklahoma/README.md

 -Nate
 * :rooster: Adult Stage:

+*  :1st_place_medal: Additional Features (As time allows):
+Leaderboards within the server to show who takes care of the Disgotchi the most
+Achievements whenever the server/user reaches a certain benchmark (i.e. the server feeding the pet 1000 times or a single user feeding the pet 100 times)
+Achievements will add a certain XP to the bond value of the pet to make it "act closer" to the servers users

 * Notes:
 Personality types would change the "behavior" when interacting with the users, different ways to play with the pet and different dialogue options -Nate